 Can Cats Eat Peppers?

 Similar to dogs, cats can safely consume common peppers.
-Though many cats will simply not eat peppers, they are safe for felines to consume.
+Though many cats will simply choose not to eat peppers, they are safe for felines to consume.
 If you want to feed your cat peppers, try slicing them into tiny bits.
 This will help make the peppers much easier for your cat to chew.

 Cats can benefit from eating peppers in the same way humans and dogs can.
 Peppers contain beta carotene, which is converted into vitamin A. This is an essential nutrient that can help give an immune system boost.
 This can aid in healing and avoiding sickness.